philzook58/philzook58.github.io/_posts/2022-12-11-datalog-theorem-harrop.md

 Prolog's default depth first search strategy hurts it's character as a theorem prover.
 There is much to be gained from this convention, as it increases it's predictable character as a operational programming language.

 Datalog is superior on this count.
-It breadth first searches through forward inference and cannot get caught digging down as dusty alley.
+It breadth first searches through forward inference and cannot get caught digging down as dusty alley forever.

 # Datalog
 Datalog works via bottom up / forward inference.

 What Datalog support.
-- We can assert facts to go right in the database like`edge(1,2).`.
+- We can assert facts in the database like`edge(1,2).`.
 - We can assert rules like `path(x,z) :- edge(x,y), path(y,z).`.
 Operationally speaking, the body is a SQL-like query matched (not unified!) against the database, for which the query result is used to fill out the head.
 Because of how this works, every variable occurring in the head must be bound in the body.
 If it isn't, what are you going to fill it out with?
-Well we can imagine some ideas (to be discussed), but that is not stock Datalog.
+Well we can imagine some ideas (to be discussed later), but that is not stock Datalog.

 # Bounded Horn Clauses
 What is the set of formulas that Datalog can prove?

-Datalog does not support Horn clauses in the sense described above.
+Datalog does not support Horn clauses.
 "Outrage!" you scream at me, readying to tear me apart limb from limb.

 Datalog does not _really_ support either of Horn or Harrop, but can handle restrictions.

 The issue with horn clauses is the universal quantifier in D formula.
-It isn't a full universal quantifier.
-It is more like a  [Bounded Quantifiers](https://en.wikipedia.org/wiki/Bounded_quantifier) which is a much weaker notion.
-What s kind of interesting is that the bound relation for the quantifier is mutually recursively defined, and not necessarily some a priori fixed range.
+In Datalog, it isn't a full universal quantifier.
+It is more like a  [bounded quantifier](https://en.wikipedia.org/wiki/Bounded_quantifier) which is a much weaker notion.
+What is kind of interesting is that the bound relation for the quantifier is mutually recursively defined, and not necessarily some a priori fixed range.

 ```
 G ::= True | A | G ∧ G | G ∨ G | ∃τ x, G